Proof of Residency Affidavit Template, Free Download 2026

 A court, government agency, or financial institution needs verification of your current address as part of a legal proceeding, benefits application, or account opening process, and you do not have traditional documentation in your name at that address.
 A affidavit of domicile serves a similar purpose for estate and tax matters.

 You are a homeless individual or family enrolling children in school and the McKinney-Vento Homeless Assistance Act allows enrollment without traditional proof of residency.
-However, a residency affidavit from a shelter, social worker, or other authorized person can help streamline the enrollment process.
+However, a residency affidavit from a shelter, social worker, or other authorized person can help simplify the enrollment process.

 What Should a Proof of Residency Affidavit Include?